Israel and Hamas agree to breakthrough deal on hostage release and four-day truce - KESQ

 The newly announced deal followed weeks of negotiations that included the United States and Egypt, and was approved by Israel’s cabinet in the early hours of Wednesday morning following a six-hour meeting an Israeli official described as “tense and emotional.”

-The exact start time of the pause and details of where and how the hostages will be released remain unclear, with Israel Defense Forces (IDF) spokesperson Lt.
-Col. Jonathan Conricus telling CNN Wednesday morning that the military was still working out the exact timing for the pause.
+The deal is structured in such a way that each day, a group of hostages to be released would be handed off to the Red Cross; the Red Cross would then take the group to a designated border point, which will largely depend on the location of those hostages, the source familiar said.

-“Until we are told to do so by the Israeli government, we will continue fighting Hamas and when such a deal will come into effect, we will respect that.
-But we will be very vigilant on the ground,” Conricus said.
+Many of the first 50 hostages are expected to come out through Egypt, they said.
+The first two days of the hostage release will be treated as a “testing period,” the source said, to make sure the process is working.
+By day three, there is expected to be intense discussions about a potential second phase of the hostage release beyond the initial group of 50.

-The deal followed mounting pressure on the Israeli government from the families of the hostages, who have demanded answers and action from Israeli Prime Minister Benjamin Netanyahu.
+The deal followed mounting pressure on the Israeli government from the families of the hostages, who have demanded answers and action from Netanyahu.
 It also comes amid growing international pressure for more humanitarian support for the people of Gaza.

 Hostages’ families anxiously await the release